-This card contains a 19 position signal selector switch for connecting to the meter and test posts any preselected and prewired signals or a back plane probe and its associated buffer circuitry is to enable reading almost all card terminal signals without affecting driver operation.
+This card contains a 19 position signal selector switch for connecting to the meter and test posts any preselected and prewired signals or a back plane probe and its associated buffer circuitry to the meter and test probe.
+It also enables reading almost all card signals without affecting driver operation.
 This card also contains a 3 position scale selector switch plus the necessary circuitry to enable the meter to read either AC rms, DC average, or the peak reading of any signal.
-These functions provide this card with the capability of reading inverter output link peak commutating current, and peak levels of short time logic pulses, as well as the normal analog signals.
+These functions provide this card with the capability of reading inverter link current peak commutating current, and peak levels of short time logic pulses, as well as the normal analog signals.